headwinds/headwinds/README.md

-# UI, Analytics, APIs and a sense of Adventure
+# AI, Analytics, APIs and a sense of Adventure

 ### Profile